How to Design Your Outside Kitchen for Maximum Appeal

 Materials

 Choose weather-resistant, durable materials that blend in with your home’s overall décor.
 For example, granite, natural stone, and concrete are good options for countertops.
+The best luxury countertops, like marble or quartz, offer a high-end look while providing exceptional durability.
 Stainless steel cabinets ward off rain and snow.

-Wood is nice but requires extensive sealing and polishing to keep it from warping and swelling, plus it can attract termites in Pennsylvania.
-Strong flooring made with porcelain tile or natural stone withstands bad weather and is easier to clean than porous materials.
+Wood is nice, but it requires extensive sealing and polishing to prevent warping and swelling, plus it can attract termites in Pennsylvania.

 Appliances